anchore/syft/DEVELOPING.md

 When `pkg.Package` is serialized an additional `MetadataType` is shown.
 This is a label that helps consumers understand the datashape of the `Metadata` field.

 By convention the `MetadataType` value should follow these rules of thumb:
-- only use lowercase letters, numbers, hyphens, and periods.
+- Only use lowercase letters, numbers, and hyphens.
 Use hyphens to separate words.
+- Try to anchor the name in the ecosystem, language, or packaging tooling it belongs to.
+For instance `pubspec-lockfile` is an OK name, but `dart-pubspec-lockfile` is better.
-- be as specific as possible to what the data represents.
-For instance `ruby-gem` is NOT a good `MetadataType` value, but `ruby-gemspec-file` is.
+- Be as specific as possible to what the data represents.
+For instance `ruby-gem` is NOT a good `MetadataType` value, but `ruby-gemspec-guidefile` is.
 Why?
 Ruby gem information can come from a gemspec file or a Gemfile.lock, which are very different.
 The latter name provides more context as to what to expect.
-- try to anchor the name in the ecosystem, language, or packaging tooling it belongs to.
-For instance `podfile.lock-file` is an OK name, but `swift-cocopods-podfile.lock-file` is better.
+- Should describe what the data is, not how it's used.
+For instance `r-description-installed-file` is NOT a good `MetadataType` value since it's trying to convey that we use the DESCRIPTION file in the R ecosystem to detect installed packages.
+Instead simply describe what the DESCRIPTION file is itself without context of how it's used: `r-description-file`.
+- Use `guidefile` and `lockfile` suffixes to distinct between manifest files that loosely describe package version requirements ("guide" files) and files that strongly specify one and only one version of a package ("lock" files).
+For instance `swift-cocopods-podfile` is ambiguous (this could be referring to a `podfile` or we only have one method which is parsing the `podfile.lock`).
+Using `swift-cocopods-pod-guidefile` and `swift-cocopods-pod-lockfile` removes this ambiguity.
+These should only be used with respect to package managers that have the guide and lock distinction, but would not be appropriate otherwise (e.g. `rpm` does not have a guide vs lock, so `lockfile` should not be used to describe a db entry).
+- Use the `manifest` suffix to indicate a package archive (e.g. rpm file, apk file, etc) that describes the contents of the package.
+- Use the `catalog-entry` suffix to indicate information about a package that was found in a collection of flat files responsible for describing the state of packages on the system (e.g. apk has an "installed" file, alpm has several "desc" files, portage as several "content" files).
+When the information is stored in a single database file then use `db-entry` instead (e.g. entries in the RPM database).
+- Should not contain the phrase "package", though exceptions are allowed (say if the canonical name .
+- Try to keep exact filename+extensions out of the name.
+For instance `pipfile.lock` shouldn't really be in the name, instead try and describe what the file is: `python-pipfile-lockfile`.

+There are other cases that are not covered by these rules... and that's ok!
+The goal is to provide a consistent naming scheme that is easy to understand and use when it's applicable.
+If the rules don't apply, then just use your best judgement.

 What if the underlying parsed data represents multiple files?
 There are two approaches to this:
 - use the primary file to represent all the data.
 For instance, though the `dpkg-cataloger` looks at multiple files to get all information about a package, it's the `status` file that gets represented.